flinthillsdsa/resources/chapter-resources/README.md

 # Chapter Resources

-This directory contains public resrouces about the Flint Hills Chapter of Democratic Socialists.
+This directory contains public resoucres about the Flint Hills Chapter of Democratic Socialists.

 ## Table of Contents